offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 When you re-formulate an alignment graph as an HMM, the computation changes to something fundamentally different.
 The goal of an alignment graph is different than that of an HMM.

- * **Alignment graph**: You're trying to produce an alignment path whose edge scores accumulate to the maximum of all possible alignment paths (*maximum sum* - highest scoring).
+ * Alignment graph: You're trying to produce an alignment path whose edge scores accumulate to the maximum of all possible alignment paths (*maximum sum* - highest scoring).
- * **HMM**: You're trying to produce a hidden path whose transition-emission probability chain is the maximum of all possible hidden paths (*maximum product* - most probable).
+ * HMM: You're trying to produce a hidden path whose transition-emission probability chain is the maximum of all possible hidden paths (*maximum product* - most probable).

 In an alignment, there is no limit to how low or high a score can be (even negative scores are allowed).
 In an HMM, a probabilitiy must be between [0, 1] and each hidden state's ...